What is Citizenship by Investment?

 The respective government agency confirms that they have received your file.

 The list above provides an overview of the standard steps required to secure permanent residency or citizenship.
 Each country has its own process, so the requirements will vary slightly depending on the program you choose.
-Some countries do not require you to be physically present at all, while others require at least one visit, or even long-term physical residency before they grant citizenship.
+Some countries do not require you to be physically present at all, while others require at least one visit or even long-term physical residency before granting citizenship.

-When you have reviewed the steps, shortlisted your options, and compiled your initial questions, please arrange your free consultation.
+After you have reviewed the steps, shortlisted your options, and compiled your initial questions, please book a free consultation with us.